Here is a list of some of the resources we’ve come to know, love, and trust:

 Video Essay YouTube Channels

 Lindsay Ellis: Formerly the Nostalgia Chick, Lindsay has gone on and carved out a crazy impressive channel of her own, doing deep dive (we’re talking 40-minutes) pieces on many Disney favorites like Hercules, Pocahontas, and Hunchback.
 Another highlight is her ongoing series teaching film theory via the Transformers series.

 Every Frame a Painting: Kind of a no-brainer, but still, gotta list it.
-Sadly, this channel was ended not too long ago.
+Sadly, this channel was ended and boy do I miss it.
 The co-creators were nice enough to end with a postmortem blog post that’s just as illuminating as any of the videos on their YouTube channel.